tannewt/wa-law.org/bill/2023-24/hb/1066/1/README.md

     d.
 The department of children, youth, and families prioritizes the delivery of available programming from individuals who share characteristics with the individual being served related to: Race; ethnicity; sexual identity; and gender identity.

+## Section 3019
+Section 3018 of this act takes effect when section 2, chapter 206, Laws of 2021 takes effect.

 ## Section 3020
 1. A vessel owner who is a nonresident person must obtain a nonresident vessel permit on or before the sixty-first day of use in Washington state if the vessel: